Matt Skiba: Early life and family

+Skiba has 2 siblings and is of Ukrainian descent.
 His mother, Joan Skiba, is a fourth and fifth grade teacher at Woods Creek Elementary School in Crystal Lake, Illinois.
 His father, Thomas Skiba (1942–2022), was an oral surgeon in Crystal Lake who served in the Vietnam War.
-He has two younger twin sisters.

 Career

 Alkaline Trio

 Skiba studied design at Chicago's Columbia College but left in 1996 to form Alkaline Trio with drummer Glenn Porter and bassist Rob Doran.